 - 1. Click on the Produce button, and then the Standard 2D tab. - 2.
-Select a video file format by clicking it (or the audio file option if you just want to output your production's audio).
+Select a video file format by clicking it.

-Note: if you select the H.265 HEVC or H.264 AVC output format, you must also select the container from the drop-down.
-You can choose from the .M2TS, .MKV, or .MP4 container file format.
-If you want to output to an audio file, select the audio file format in the drop-down that displays.
-You can output in the WMA, WAV, or M4A file format.
+Note: if you select the H.265 HEVC or H.264 AVC output format, you must also select the container from the File extension drop-down.
+You can choose from the .M2TS. .MKV. or .MP4 container file format.

-3. Select the Profile name/Quality you want to use to create the file.
-This selection determines the video resolution, file size, and overall quality of the outputted file.
-See Customizing Profiles for more information.
+Select the Profile name/Quality you want to use to create the file.
+This selection determines the video resolution, file size, audio format, and overall quality of the outputted file.
+See Video Profiles for more information.

-Note: in some versions of CyberLink PowerDirector, the H.265 HEVC, H.264 AVC, and WMV video file formats support up to 4K\ resolution (Ultra HD).
-Before production, be sure to select the desired video resolution in the Profile name/Quality drop-down. \ optional feature in CyberLink PowerDirector.
+Note: in some versions of CyberLink PowerDirector, the H.265 HEVC, H.264 AVC, and WMV video file formats support up to 4K resolution (Ultra HD).
+Before production, be sure to select the desired video resolution in the Profile name/Quality drop-down. optional feature in CyberLink PowerDirector.
 Check the version table on our web site for detailed versioning information.

-- 4. Configure the production options as required.
+- Configure the production options as required.
 See Configuring Production Options for more information. - 5.
-Check the production details and that the file will be exported to the folder on your computer where you want it.
-Click under a select another export folder or change the name of the produced file.
+Check the production options and that the file will be exported to the folder on your computer where you want it.
+Click if you want to select another export folder or change the name of the produced file. - 6.
+Click the Start button to begin producing your file.